willstall/impopsicles/README.md

 ## Features and Algorithm

-Impopsicles are currently created with a combination or 2 actions.
-The first action is defining a random 'overall' popsicle style.
+Impopsicles are currently created with two combined action sequences.
+The first sequence is defining a random 'overall' popsicle style.
 The second action is apply mutation upon this style.

 Styles
   - Rectangle ( capped,dual capped, or uncapped )